hiimvincent/poke-battle-sim/README.md

 - The number of moves for Pokemons is now limited to 4.
 - Crashes upon using items have been corrected.
 - fix messages on cure with natural-cure ability.
+- Weather ball move now use rock type on sandstorm.
 - Embargo mechanics now cancel item usage as intended.
-- Nature Power now launch by default Tri Attack.
+- Nature Power now launch by default Tri Attack or the move associated with the terrain defined in the battle.
+- Earthquake damages are now calculated.

 ## Overview